JonJala/mama/README.md

 ### Citation

-If you are using the `mama` method or software, please cite Turley et al. (2021).
+If you are using the `mama` method or software, please cite Turley, Patrick et al. "Multi-Ancestry Meta-Analysis yields novel genetic discoveries and ancestry-specific associations". *bioRxiv*.
+(2021).